ibm-cloud-docs/codeengine/service-bind.md

 ```
 {: screen}

 To bind a service to your application or job, you must provision an instance of the service first.
-Then, use the `application bind` or `jobdef bind` command to configure service credentials and secrets.
+Then, use the `application bind` or `job bind` command to configure service credentials and secrets.
 Secrets are automatically encrypted to protect your data.

 **What types of services can I bind?**